- 1. How To Make Money With A WordPress Blog

 Perhaps you don’t want to work with clients in the long run, and would rather offer one-and-done services such as theme or plugin installation services.
-Many experts offer this exact service on sites like Envato Studio, Upwork or Freelancer.
+Many experts offer this exact service on sites like Upwork or Freelancer.

 Some new WordPress users understand how to create blog posts, but their knowledge ends there.
 This can make installing and setting up themes or plugins a challenge for them.
 By offering installation services you can simply login, add the theme, make sure it’s configured properly and be done.